IchHabRecht/filefill/README.md

 There is no need for multiple usage.
 This resource can be the last one in the chain but can handle image files only.

+## Known issues

+### 1509741907 TYPO3Fluid\Fluid\Core\ViewHelper\Exception
+*Folder "[...]" does not exist.*

+Filefill tries to fetch the existing file from any resource.
+However, due to the FAL api the exception cannot be prevented nor handled by filefill.
+Try to reload the page again, the exception (for this specific file) should not occur anymore.
+Please note that there might be a new exception for a new file.
+In this case you need to reload your page until all files were properly created on your current system.

 ## Community

 - Thanks to [Marcus Schwemer](https://twitter.com/MarcusSchwemer) who wrote about filefill in his blog [TYPO3worx](https://typo3worx.eu/2018/03/eight-typo3-extensions-making-developers-happy/)